samiralam/rules-compendium/docs/dmg/3-dms-toolbox/index.md

 A benefactor might provide adventurers with a letter of recommendation rather than payment.
 Such a letter is usually enclosed in a handsome folio, case, or scroll tube for safe transport, and it usually bears the signature and seal of whoever wrote it.

 A letter of recommendation from a person of impeccable reputation can grant adventurers access to NPCs whom they would otherwise have trouble meeting, such as a duke, duchess, viceroy, or monarch.
-Moreover, carrying such a recommendation on one’s person establish a baseline of trust with local authorities.
+Moreover, carrying such a recommendation on one's person establish a baseline of trust with local authorities.

 A letter of recommendation is worth only as much as the reputation of the person who wrote it and offers no benefit where its writer holds no sway.